sjdobesh/geo/readme.md

 #### _Intersect_
 Find the intersection between two objects.
 Intersection returned via ptr.
 Geo is not a struct, but represents that the function accepts any geometric primative we've defined.
+Returns a 0 or 1 for intersection, if the intersection is detected the ptr gets set.
 ```c
 int intersect(geo a, geo b, v2* x);
 ```
 #### _Hit_
-A special intersection for rays that not only calcs the intersection, but also the contact normal.
+A special type of intersection for rays that not only calcs the intersection, but also the contact normal.
 ```c
 int hit(ray r, quad q, v2* contact, v2* normal, float* hit);
 ```